CSS Variables Using PHP

 Voila!
 Variables are replaced by their values in the output.
 That’s it!

-How much slower would this be than say regular css?
+1. How much slower would this be than say regular css?

-This is would be cool as a plugin into Mootools, jQuery.
+2. This is would be cool as a plugin into Mootools, jQuery.
 Then broad’n it to a plugin for theming.

-Scott Roach says:
+3. Scott Roach

 It wouldn’t be technically slower at all because its all done on the backend.
-However it would take longer for the web server to serve the css as PHP has to assemble the css first.
+However it would take longer for the web server to serve the css as PHP has to assemble the CSS first.

 Also it would be much safer to have the default and other themes be indexes of a multidimensional associative array.
-The line where you extract the variable could be a security whole.
+The line where you extract the variable could be a security hole.
 I could change $_GET['theme'] to something like ?theme=password.
 Then if you had an array with passwords in it called $password, someone could theoretically expose sensitive data.
 This way you are making sure the variable comes from the one array that you specify.

 Ex: